blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 *The potential energy surface for bond rotation in butadiene.*
 ```

-The peak in energy occurs somewhere between 100˚ and 105˚.
-The values at each angle are very close, so I estimate the maximum energy is about midway between.
+The peak in energy occurs **somewhere** between 100&deg; and 105&deg;.
+The values at each angle are very close, so I **estimate** the maximum energy is about midway between.

 ```{figure} images/Butadiene12.png